 Two easy steps to apply!

-Step 1 – Complete and submit the application form below, along with your current CV.
+Step 1 – Complete and submit the application form below.
 Within 24 hours of submitting your application we’ll let you know if you have been accepted.

 Step 2 – Upon acceptance a $200 USD application fee will be requested to secure your placement.
 Upon receipt of the application fee your place on the program is secured.
 You will receive a confirmation email and application fee receipt along with two iSpiice pre-departure information handbooks.
 These provide further information on work areas, things to bring, Indian culture and welcome details at Delhi airport.